nicercode/2016-02-01-ResBaz/lessons/60-shell/index.md

 ```
 are exactly identical.
 The `ls` command cannot tell the difference between these two things.

-**Command history**

-The shell typically stores your most recent commands.
-View them by using the up and down arrow keys.
-Typing in `history` is a great way to get a full list.
-Execute any (especially long commands) by referencing it with a `!`.

-example: `!500` will execute line 500 from your history.

 ## Short exercise 01

 Do each of the following using a single `ls` command without navigating to a different directory.